nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/about.md

   tabs:
   # tab item loop
   - name : "Purpose"
-    content : "I want to effect positive impact through my work and other endeavours.
+    content : "I want to effect a positive impact through my work and other endeavours.

     My dream is to combine my passions and knowledge in science, business and software to achieve this purpose."